-- Review of appropriate guidance to identify appropriate noise and vibration criteria for both the construction, operational, and decommissioning phases; - > Characterise the receiving environment through baseline noise surveys at various NSLs surrounding the proposed development; - Undertake predictive calculations to assess the potential impacts associated with the construction phase of the proposed development at NSLs; - Undertake predictive calculations to assess the potential impacts associated with the operational of the proposed development at NSLs; - Evaluate the potential noise and vibration impacts and effects;
+- Review of appropriate guidance to identify appropriate noise and vibration criteria for both the construction, operational and decommissioning phases; - Characterise the receiving environment through baseline noise surveys at various NSLs surrounding the Proposed Development; - > Undertake predictive calculations to assess the potential impacts associated with the construction phase of the Proposed Development at NSLs; - > Undertake predictive calculations to assess the potential impacts associated with the operational phase of the Proposed Development at NSLs; evaluate the potential noise and vibration impacts and effects;

-- Specify mitigation measures to reduce, where necessary, the identified potential outward impacts relating to noise and vibration from the proposed development; and - Describe the significance of the residual noise and vibration effects associated with the Proposed Development.
+- > Specify mitigation measures to reduce, where necessary, the identified potential outward impacts relating to noise and vibration from the Proposed Development; and - > Describe the significance of the residual noise and vibration effects associated with the Proposed Development.

-11.3.1 EPA Description of Effects
+11.3.1 Environmental Protection Agency Description of Effects

-The significance of effects of the Proposed Development shall be described in accordance with the EPA guidance document Guidelines on the information to be contained in Environmental Impact Assessment Reports (EIAR), 2022.
+The significance of effects of the Proposed Development shall be described in accordance with the Environmental Protection Agency (EPA) guidance document Guidelines on the information to be contained in Environmental Impact Assessment Reports (EIAR), 2022.
 Details of the methodology for describing the significant of the effects are provided in Chapter 1 - Introduction.